ltonetwork/documentation/02-identity/index.md

 ### signkeys

-The public encryption keys that the identity uses for signing events.
+The public keys that the identity uses for signing events.
 It's an object where the key is the type.

 Common types are `user` and `system`.
 The `user` key is kept client side, so you can be sure that the user takes that action.
 The system key doesn't belong to the user but to the node the user is running on.
 It can be specified for an